All Episodes

 Why the tipping point?

-And I remember when I was in uh in school uh in Newark, New Jersey, when they uh inserted under God, and I think that was President Eisenhower's uh idea.
+And I remember when I was in school in Newark, New Jersey, when they inserted under God, and I think that was President Eisenhower's idea.

 I mean, there are no atheists in a foxhole.

-And that's why they they just kind of let it go.
+And that's why they just kind of let it go.

-They fluffed it off until I gotta give Jerry Falwell credit for getting the lawyers together to fight the ACLU and and Barry Lynn's group.
+They slept it off until I got to give Jerry Falwell credit for getting the lawyers together to fight the ACLU and Barry Lynn's group.

-Uh they're a bunch of atheists and they hate everything American, they hate European stuff.
+They're a bunch of atheists, and they hate everything American.

-Uh here we had the 500th anniversary of uh Columbus.
+Here we had the 500th anniversary of Columbus.

 Why are they doing this?

-Is it just because they're secularists, which is uh a crummy word for an atheist.
+Is it just because they're secularist, which is a crummy word for an atheist?

 I mean, it's just another way they hide their true feelings.

-And I I think you know, we're just being too good natured, and uh and if eighty percent of the people in this country are Christian, then one fellow said, Well, why bother?
+And if 80% of the people in this country are Christian, then one fellow said, well, why bother?

-Well, you know, the sec the first amendment says that Congress make no law establishing religion, but they always forget the second part after the semicolon.
+Well, you know, the First Amendment says that Congress would make no law establishing religion, but they always forget the second part after the semicolon.

 Or prevent the free exercise thereof.